 Click "Next" and "Finish" to begin the conversion process.

-- HTTrack's local site will use the WP permalink structure.
-It saves the majority of dynamically generated content, such as comments, recent posts, and related posts, as HTML.
+- HTTrack replicates the WordPress permalink structure for the local site.
+It converts most dynamically generated content, such as comments, recent posts, and related posts, into HTML.

-- After the process is completed, you can upload your entire website to a domain or subdomain and also access it offline from a local machine.
+- Once the process is complete, you can upload the entire website to a domain or subdomain, and it can also be accessed offline from a local machine.

-It saves each file separately so you can use a compression tool and put them into one ZIP or RAR archive that is easier for website download.
-To upload the zip file to the URL you desire for your HTML website, use Cpanel or an FTP client.
-Once you have uploaded the file, extract it to your preferred directory/URL.
+The tool saves each file individually, allowing you to use a compression tool to combine them into a single ZIP or RAR archive, which simplifies the website download process.
+To upload the compressed file to your desired URL for the HTML website, utilize Cpanel or an FTP client.
+After uploading, extract the files to your preferred directory or URL.